-The best Delta SkyMiles credit card for you depends on how you will use it.
-Delta offers four travel credit cards and three business credit cards, all of which earn Delta SkyMiles and come with unique benefits and perks
+The best Delta SkyMiles credit card for you depends on how you’ll use it.
+Delta offers four travel and three business cards, all of which earn Delta SkyMiles and come with unique benefits and perks.

-If you’re a frequent Delta flyer, it’s time to consider whether one of the Delta credit cards will improve your travel experience.
-Most top travel credit cards offer rewards when you spend money on flights, hotels and restaurants, and adding one of the best airline credit cards to your wallet can help you save money on checked bags, take advantage of perks like priority boarding, earn elite status with your favorite airline and more.
+If you’re a frequent flyer on Delta, it’s time to consider whether a Delta credit card will improve your travel experience.
+Most top travel credit cards offer rewards when you spend money on flights, hotels and restaurants, and adding a solid airline credit card to your wallet can help you save money on checked bags, take advantage of perks like priority boarding, earn elite status with your favorite airline and more.

 What is the best Delta SkyMiles credit card?
 It depends on what you want from your card.
 Delta offers four travel credit cards and three business credit cards, all of which earn Delta SkyMiles and come with unique benefits and perks.